IRA Plans: Traditional IRA vs. Roth IRA

 Considerations when selecting an ira

-Generally, if you think you will be in a higher tax bracket in retirement, a Roth IRA may be better as you will pay lower taxes now and take tax-free distributions when you have higher income.
-If you think you will be in a lower tax bracket in retirement, a traditional IRA may be more beneficial as you will pay lower taxes on the distributions you take than now.
+Generally, a Roth IRA may be more advantageous if you anticipate being in a higher tax bracket in retirement.
+You can pay lower taxes now and enjoy tax-free distributions later.
+Conversely, if you expect to be in a lower tax bracket during retirement, a Traditional IRA could be beneficial by allowing you to pay less tax on distributions than you would now.

 Do you not meet the income thresholds for a Roth IRA?
 A backdoor Roth IRA might be for you.
 Learn more about backdoor Roth IRAs.